Category: France How To

 On today's show, Annie and Elyse discuss store hours and credit cards in France.
 Why do we need to do that?
 Because there are some things that will surprise you unless you know what to expect!

 Store Hours and Credit Cards in France

-In large French cities like Paris, Lyon, Marseilles, Toulouse, Bordeaux, etc. store hours are 9 AM until 7 PM non-stop.
+In large French cities like Paris, Lyon, Marseille, Toulouse, Bordeaux, etc. store hours are 9 AM until 7 PM non-stop.
 But in small cities and villages things aren't that straight-forward.
 When you only have one employee running the store all day, you have to give them a lunch break during which they close up shop.

 For example, the bakery in Annie's village closes at 1 PM and won't re-open until 4 PM.
 The baker works different hours still.
 Why is that?
 French people are trained that way, if we need bread at 2 PM for some reason, we know we have to go to the grocery store, not the bakery!

 Another thing we discuss in the episode are the things that you will and will not find at a pharmacy in France.
 This always surprises visitors because it's not what you're used to in English-speaking countries!
 You will never buy drinks or snacks at a French pharmacy for instance.
 They have some candy, but it's more of the sore throat candy than anything.

 And there are no pharmacies inside of French grocery stores.
 Some of the larger grocery stores have a "Para Pharmacie" but they only sell a limited number of products there, and they don't fill prescriptions at all.

 What Credit Cards Work in France?

 Another big topic on today's show are credit cards.
 Which ones work in France?
 And something else you may have never considered: how do you buy gas in France without a chip credit card?
 Things like that have changed a lot recently.
 You should also listen to our more recent episode on this: Will my Credit Card Work in France?
 Episode 99